 Overview of Spray Foam Insulation

-Spray-on open cell or closed cell foam insulation can be for a whole-house insulation or used in specific locations where an airtight seal with a good R-value is required.
-When used throughout the envelope of a structure, the cost is significantly higher than fiberglass or blown cellulose, but that extra expense is paid back in 3-7 years in most climates through superior energy savings from your utilities and home HVAC systems.
-Because spray foam insulation also acts as a moisture barrier, it is frequently used in crawl spaces, walls and attics.
+Spray-on open cell or closed cell spray foam insulation can be for a whole-house insulation or used in specific locations where an airtight, air barrier seal with a good R-value is required.
+When used throughout the building envelope of a structure, the cost is significantly higher than fiberglass or blown cellulose, but that extra expense is paid back in 3-7 years in most climates through superior energy savings from your utilities and home HVAC systems.
+Because spray foam insulation also acts as a moisture barrier, it is frequently used in crawl spaces, exterior walls and attics.
 Common spot applications include sealing air gaps around outlets, light fixtures, window and door frames, foundation sill plates, vents and other openings in the structure’s exterior as part of regular home maintenance.

-This Costimate explains how you can figure spray foam insulation costs, broken down into material and labor costs.
+This Costimate explains how you can figure open cell spray foam insulation costs, broken down into material and labor costs.
 Your research here will allow you to accurately estimate your costs before talking to a pro for spray foam insulation.
 In many homes and other structures, both spray foam insulation and blown-in insulation are used to insulate the same space for the greatest r-value and energy savings.
 At the end of the page, compare costs shared by other leading cost comparison websites, as well as actual costs by professionals and homeowners who’ve had the job completed in their home.

 Foam Insulation Cost Details